 I would wager that just about anybody reading this post has used a SaaS solution, knowingly or not.
 That said, let’s define it here so that we’re on the same page.
 SaaS basically means that the solution you are using is hosted in the cloud by someone other than you.
 As an enterprise user, you have access to the software over the internet via a web browser.
 However, you do not own the software.
 Rather, you pay for an annual subscription to access the software.
 The vendor who sells that access will then manage the whole package as a service.
 These vendors typically provide additional services such as configuration, upgrades, and general maintenance as part of the package.

 Why Are There so Few Workload Automation Vendors Who Offer SaaS?

 The workload automation industry is unique in that it has roots in traditional batch job scheduling software, which was created many decades ago.
 In other words, these solutions have been around for a long time.
-Many of the larger vendors now selling what has evolved into workload automation originally built their offerings as on prem only solutions.
+Many of the larger vendors now selling what has evolved into workload automation originally built their offerings as on premises only solutions.

 Remember, this was way back, before the word cloud had ever come out of IT professionals’ mouths.
 In most cases, these same solutions have not changed all that much over the years.
 After all, it’s expensive and time consuming to transform an on-prem offering into a SaaS offering.
 As such, there are only a few modern solutions on the market that have a true SaaS offering.
 These modern solutions were built more recently and are made specifically to be deployed in the cloud.